General (scope, time limits)

 Furthermore, under the Asylum Act, UNHCR and CPR as an organisation working on its behalf must be informed of all asylum applications and are entitled to personally contact all asylum applicants irrespective of the place of application to provide information regarding the asylum procedure, as well as regarding their intervention in the procedure (dependent on the consent of the applicant).[77]
 These organisations are also entitled to be informed of key developments in the asylum procedure upon consent of the applicant,[78] and to present their observations at any time during the procedure pursuant to Article 35 of the 1951 Refugee Convention.[79]

-In practice, CPR provides free legal assistance to spontaneous asylum applicants during first instance procedures on the basis of MoUs with the Minister for the Presidency and UNHCR.
+In practice, CPR provides free legal assistance to spontaneous asylum applicants during first instance procedures on the basis of previous MoUs with the Minister for Home Affairs and UNHCR.
+It should be noted that the Minister responsible for migration has not signed a MoU solely for this purpose with CPR since AIMA began its operations.
+Nevertheless, CPR has continued to provide legal assistance under its operational partnership with UNHCR.
 The legal assistance provided by CPR at this stage includes:

 Regarding particularly vulnerable asylum applicants, CPR provides specific legal assistance to unaccompanied asylum-seeking children.
 This includes the presence of a legal officer during the personal interview with AIMA (see Legal Representation of Unaccompanied Children) as well as the provision of information and assistance in the framework of procedures before the Family and Juvenile Court.[80]